mathusanm6/DW-Project-ExtractTransformLoad/report.md

 - Saving datas as csv files in local data repository

 #### Load Phase
-Using sqlite3 API to load cleaned data to SQLite database
+Using pandas and sqlite3 API to load cleaned data to SQLite database.
+- Check if games_data database exist in local, if not create it
+- Fetch cleaned data from data repository with pandas
+- Create connection to games_data database with sqlite api
+- Replace/Load cleaned data in database
+- Close connection

 ### Results and Evaluation
 TODO